arduino/docs-content/content/learn/02.microcontrollers/02.analog-input/analog-input.md

 ## A/D Converter

-The ATmega controllers used for the Arduino contain an onboard 6 channel (8 channels on the Mini and Nano, 16 on the Mega) analog-to-digital (A/D) converter.
+The ATmega controllers used for the Arduino contain an onboard 6-channel (8 channels on the Mini and Nano, 16 on the Mega) analog-to-digital (A/D) converter.
 The converter has 10-bit resolution, returning integers from 0 to 1023.
 While the main function of the analog pins for most Arduino users is to read analog sensors, the analog pins also have all the functionality of general purpose input/output (GPIO) pins (the same as digital pins 0–13).

 Consequently, if a user needs more general purpose input/output pins, and all the analog pins are not in use, the analog pins may be used for GPIO.